 Has the overall support for welfare policies and income redistribution changed over time?

-Chapter 2 in this report addresses the first question of a diffuse and generalised support for income and wealth redistribution in the Irish society.
+Chapter 2 in this report addresses the first question of a diffuse and generalised support for income and wealth redistribution in Irish society.
 Chapter 3, addressing the second question, examines more specific support for welfare policies, beliefs about social benefits and their beneficiaries.
 Finally, Chapter 4 looks at change over time in relation to these topics and explores the possible impact of the 2008 economic recession and the 2020 pandemic.

 1.1 Previous research